Kidzu Children's Museum

 Kidzu Children's Museum is a private, 501(c)(3) non-profit children's museum serving ages infant through tween.
 The museum was established in 2006 in a store front on Franklin Street in Chapel Hill, North Carolina.
 The museum soon outgrew the location and began looking for a larger space.
 In November 2011, after construction delays pushed back the move to a larger space, the museum temporarily moved to University Square.
 Then in February 2014, Kidzu reopened in University Place in Chapel Hill.
-They are contracted to stay in the mall through 2017.
+They were contracted to stay in the mall through 2017.